angulardart/site-angulardart/src/angular/tutorial/index.md

 ---
 layout: angular
 title: "Tutorial: Tour of Heroes"
-description: The Tour of Heroes tutorial takes you through the steps of creating an Angular application in Dart.
+description: The Tour of Heroes tutorial takes you through the steps of creating an Angular app in Dart.
 prevpage:
   title: Documentation Overview
   url: /angular/guide